liveahero-wiki/liveahero-wiki.github.io/_charas/furlong.md

 Usually shy and timid, he's a scaredy-cat that loves peace.

-He talks with everyone except Barrel in a honorifix form, who is close in age and so only one person on an equal basis.
+He talks to everyone in an honorific form, except to Barrel who is close to his age and so the only one he speaks casually with.
 {% endcapture %}
 {% include sidekick-infobox.html stockId=10081 BIO_S01=BIO_S01 %}